 To make this configuration change:

-- On the ULM client edit the file: /opt/altiris/notification/nsagent/etc/client.conf.
+- On the ULM client computer, edit the file: /opt/altiris/notification/nsagent/etc/client.conf.

 - Find the '[MachineID]' section.

 - Change the values for the 'ignore_resource_keys' .
 (Add the name and value entry if it doesn't currently exist.)

 Note 1: Values listed here will NOT be used as resource keys in events sent to the NS/SMP from the client.